 Rail crossings need your full attention, so please stop using your phone, lower your volume and always check your surroundings.

 Here are some useful tips to keep you safe around public transport.
-And always remember to STOP BEFORE YOU CROSS.

 Train: Safe use of pedestrian crossings